eoinnoble/rule-of-three/README.md

 # Origins of “The Rule of Three” (maybe)

-PDFs referenced in my [Origins of “The Rule of Three” (maybe)][1] blog post, apologies for the quality of some of the scans.
+PDFs referenced in my [Origins of “The Rule of Three”][1] blog post, apologies for the quality of some of the scans.

 [1]: https://eoinnoble.com/posts/origins-of-the-rule-of-three/